-- B. The following additional conditions are imposed: - (1) Any farm structure or building, or structure or building for the housing of any permitted farm-type animal, or the storage of manure or other odor- or dust-producing substance shall comply with Article X. [Amended 5-11-2022 by L.L.
-No. 1-2022] - (2) All swimming pools shall be enclosed with a minimum four-foot-high chain link fence, or its equivalent, which shall be kept locked when not in use. - (3) On a minimum lot size of at least three (3) full acres or on a small farm or on a hobby farm, the maximum number of horses which may be kept on the lot shall be limited to one (1) horse for each two (2) acres of usable farmland.
-[Amended 8-11-2021 by L.L.
-No. 2-2021] - (4) Any accessory structure listed in § 154-27.A shall provide not less than 15 feet of separation between the accessory structure and the principal building, garage or any other accessory structure, unless the accessory structure is permanently attached to the principal structure.
-No structure or accessory use pursuant to §154-27.A, regardless of its attachment to the principal structure on the property, shall be located in the front yard of such property unless specifically stated otherwise.
-[Added 9-12-2018 by L.L.
-No. 5-2018] - (5) On a lot of ten or more acres an outdoor furnace may be permitted providing that it shall not be located within two hundred (200) feet of any property line. - (6) Any alterations on the grade of in individual lot must be done in conformance with Chapter 133 "Stormwater, Soil Erosion and Sediment Control", and §79-11 for any fill placed on the property in quantities of 11 cubic yards or greater. - (7) No accessory structure or other large man-made object, other than a fence, a stone wall, a masonry wall, or decorative objects less than seventy-two (72) inches in height shall be placed in the front yard, unless located a minimum of 150' from a front property line.
-A single detached garage may be placed in the front yard if not located within the front yard setback, and if located outside the area created by a line parallel with the street which extends through the front corner of the principal structure closest to the street, whose length is equal to the greatest width of the principal structure, and which extends equally across the front of the principal structure, thence extending from the end of the line on an angle of 135 degrees for a distance of eighty (80) feet, and thence running parallel with the side yard line to the front yard line (See Figure 1, below).
-This subsection shall not apply to barns or farm structures, which structures shall comply with Article X.
+- (3) On a minimum lot size of at least three (3) full acres or on a small farm or on a hobby farm, the maximum number of large farm animals which may be kept on the lot shall be limited to one (1) farm animal for each two (2) acres of usable farmland. - (4) No accessory structure or other large man-made object, other than an fence, a stone wall, a masonry wall, or decorative objects less than seventy-two (72) inches in height shall be placed in the area created by a line parallel with the street which extends through the front corner of the principal structure closest to the street, whose length is equal to the greatest width of the principal structure, and which extends equally across the front of the principal structure, thence extending from the end of the line on an angle of 135 degrees for a distance of eighty (80) feet, and thence running parallel with the side yard line to the front yard line.
+This subsection shall not apply to barns or farm structures pursuant to §154-44(E).